marcoshioka/node_cypress_verify/README.md

 It was configured Mochawesome-report and the Cucumber-html-report in this project.

 **Mochawesome-report**
+_ It was implemented to work correctly when executed just with a single feature.
 - Available in "mochawesome-report" directory.
 - The failed steps prints are available in folder "snapshots"
 - If a step fails, but a scenario reexecution is passed, Mochawesome displays an error message even with test passed.
 - If a scenario fails, Mochawesome apresenta displays an error message with print.

 **Cucumber-html-report**
-- Available in "report" directory
+- Available in "report" directory.
 - It's display the features steps and when it fails, the error message.

 #### How to run the tests: